List of Hartlepool United F.C. managers: 2018–2025

 John Askey was appointed manager on 23 February 2023, with the club sitting just one point above the relegation zone but having played four more games than 23rd-place Crawley Town.
 However, he could not prevent Hartlepool from being relegated to the National League.
 On 30 December 2023, Askey was dismissed following a downturn of form which had left the club in 17th in the National League at the time of his departure.
 On 20 January 2024, Kevin Phillips was announced as Askey's successor.
 Having guided Hartlepool to a 12th place finish, Phillips left after his contract expired at the end of the season.
 On 27 April 2024, Phillips' departure was confirmed after his contract expired.
 He was replaced the same day by Darren Sarll who lasted until 16 October 2024, before being dismissed as Hartlepool manager after winning 4 of his 15 matches in charge with the club.
 After working in a caretaker capacity, Lennie Lawrence was appointed as Sarll's successor until the end of the 2024–25 season.
 On 3 February 2025, Lawrence announced that he had stepped back from his role to allow head coach Anthony Limbrick to take over as manager.
+On 12 June 2025, Limbrick left the club.
+He was replaced by Simon Grayson on the same day.
+Despite a positive start to the 2025–26 season, Hartlepool suffered a run of one win in 11 games in all competitions and Grayson was dismissed on 12 October following a 1–1 away draw with seventh tier side Gainsborough Trinity in the FA Cup fourth qualifying round.
+He departed after 14 league games with four wins, six draws and four defeats.

+Long-serving player Nicky Featherstone, was appointed interim manager following Grayson's dismissal.
+After guiding Hartlepool to a seven game unbeaten run in the league, he was appointed permanent manager on 5 December.
+He guided them to a 9th place finish in a season which saw a change of ownership from Raj Singh to American businessman Landon Smith.
+Singh's tenure saw a high turnover of managers with 14 managerial changes during a near eight year ownership.

+2025–present

+On 17 April 2026, it was announced that, following a comprehensive review of the club's football operations, Featherstone was to step down from his position as manager following the conclusion of the 2025–26 season.
+Ahead of the 2026–27 season, Lee Clark was appointed as the new head coach.